Mass spectrometry: Respired gas monitor

 Mass spectrometers were used in hospitals for respiratory gas analysis beginning around 1975 through the end of the century.
 Some are probably still in use but none are currently being manufactured.

 Found mostly in the operating room, they were a part of a complex system, in which respired gas samples from patients undergoing anesthesia were drawn into the instrument through a valve mechanism designed to sequentially connect up to 32 rooms to the mass spectrometer.
 A computer directed all operations of the system.
 The data collected from the mass spectrometer was delivered to the individual rooms for the anesthesiologist to use.

 The uniqueness of this magnetic sector mass spectrometer may have been the fact that a plane of detectors, each purposely positioned to collect all of the ion species expected to be in the samples, allowed the instrument to simultaneously report all of the gases respired by the patient.
 Although the mass range was limited to slightly over 120 u, fragmentation of some of the heavier molecules negated the need for a higher detection limit.

 Preparative mass spectrometry

 The primary function of mass spectrometry is as a tool for chemical analyses based on detection and quantification of ions according to their mass-to-charge ratio.
 However, mass spectrometry also shows promise for material synthesis.
 Ion soft landing is characterized by deposition of intact species on surfaces at low kinetic energies which precludes the fragmentation of the incident species.
 The soft landing technique was first reported in 1977 for the reaction of low energy sulfur containing ions on a lead surface.

+Charge detection mass spectrometry

+Most mass spectrometers measure the mass-to-charge ratio; the actual mass can be found only if the charge is known.
+For smaller molecules the charge can be determined from the spacing of isotope peaks, but for very large biomolecules and particles (in the megadalton range) resolution may not be adequate to separate isotope peaks, and thus the mass cannot be determined.
+In charge detection mass spectrometry (CDMS), the charge of an individual ion/particle is measured directly (alongside its mass-to-charge ratio) and therefore the true mass is known.
+It is a single-particle technique, but to produce more precise and accurate results, the data from many individually-measured ions can be combined.